-We have entered into agreements with each of the NEOs in connection with his employment with us.
+We have entered into agreements with each of the NEOs in connection with his or her employment with us.
 These agreements set forth the terms and conditions of employment of each named executive officer, including base salary, initial equity award grants, and standard employee benefit plan participation.
 Our board of directors or the compensation committee reviews each NEO's base salary from time to time to ensure compensation adequately reflects the NEO's qualifications, experience, role and responsibilities.
-For fiscal year 2014, Mr. Raab's annual base salary was \$426,708, Dr. Charmot's annual base salary was \$317,750 (which was pro-rated for his partial service and resignation in December 2014), Mr. Kaufmann's annual base salary was \$281,875, and Dr. Caldwell's annual base salary was \$385,000 (which was prorated for his partial service when he commenced employment in December 2014).
-In addition, for 2014, Mr. Raab, Dr. Charmot and Mr. Kaufmann each had an annual bonus target of 30%, 25% and 30%, respectively, of base salary awarded based on the achievement of certain corporate and individual performance goals set by the board of directors.
-Dr. Caldwell was not eligible for a performance bonus in 2014 because he commenced service in December 2014, but his annual bonus target for 2015 will be 40%.
-The annual target bonus for 2015 for Mr. Raab and Mr. Kaufmann will be 50% and 40%, respectively.
+For fiscal year 2015, Mr. Raab's annual base salary was \$470,000, Mr. Kaufmann's annual base salary was \$320,000, and Ms. Grammer's annual base salary was \$300,000.
+In addition, for 2015, Mr. Raab, Mr. Kaufmann and Ms. Grammer each had an annual bonus target of 50%, 40% and 30%, respectively, of base salary awarded based on the achievement of certain corporate and individual performance goals set by the board of directors.
+The annual target bonus for 2016 for Mr. Raab, Mr. Kaufmann and Ms. Grammer will be 55%, 40% and 35%, respectively.

 In June 2014, we entered into an amended and restated employment agreement with Mr. Raab.
-We also entered into a change in control severance agreement with Dr. Charmot (which was superseded by his transition and separation agreement as described in more detail below) and an amended and restated change in control severance agreement with Mr. Kaufmann.
-In December 2014, we entered a change in control severance agreement with Dr. Caldwell in connection with his commencement of employment with us.
+We also entered into an amended and restated change in control severance agreements with Mr. Kaufmann and Ms. Grammer.